joaojtmarques/WEDA-FALL/README.md

 This dataset, that was acquired at 50Hz, also provides 4 more frequencies: 40Hz, 25Hz, 10Hz and 5Hz.
 These frequencies of data were obtained from the 50Hz frequency data.
 Both accelerometer, gyroscope and orientation sensor data were gathered in this dataset.

-For the frequency of 50Hz, it is also provided de vertical acceleration.
+For the frequency of 50Hz, it is also provided the vertical acceleration.
 Acceleration was projected on an inertial referential, where the previous z-axis value of acceleration now corresponds to the acceleration projected in the direction of the vertically upward vector, usually aligned with and opposite to the gravity vector.

 Every filename in the dataset follows the following format: **_<user_id>_R<trial_counter>_<sensor_type>.csv_**, and is stored in a directory that identifies the movement, whose name is the code of each movement (see Table 1 and 2).
 The **_<user_id>_** distinguishes each volunteer, even though it does not identify them, since it is an abstract integer.
 The **_<trial counter>_** is the identifier of the trial of the movement since each movement was usually repeated more than once.
 For instance, the file **_dataset/50Hz/F07/U02_R03_accel.csv_** identifies the accelerometer readings with 50Hz for the third trial of fall number 7 (code F07) of the user with **_<user_id>_** = 2.